King Meets Italy PM, Warns Against Repercussions Of Israeli Ground Offensive On Rafah

 His Majesty noted the importance of maintaining support for UNRWA, which is a vital lifeline for nearly 2 million Palestinians in Gaza, and also provides much needed services for millions of Palestinian refugees elsewhere in the region.

-The King warned of extremist settler violence against Palestinians in the West Bank, as well as violations of holy sites in Jerusalem.
+The King warned of extremist settler violence against Palestinians in the West Bank, as well as violations of holy sites in Jerusalem, the statement said.

 His Majesty reaffirmed Jordan's commitment to undertaking its historical and religious role in safeguarding Islamic and Christian holy sites in Jerusalem, under the Hashemite Custodianship.